 Case One: Entering a new product category

-In the first one, a premium formula milk brand in the child nutrition category decided to enter the children cereal category.
+In the first one, a premium formula milk brand in the child nutrition category decided to enter the children’s cereal category.
 It had to contend with the leading brand in the category being so well positioned that when the brand carried out a Tracking of consumer habits, they found out that most consumers thought that the competitor’s brand was the actual name of the product.
 The brand tested several Naming and Pack tests including options with images of the baby with the cereals on the packaging.
 Later, a communication plan was then created and several ad Pre-Tests were carried out to find the most relevant content to include in the communication.

 During the six months following the launch, the brand continued tracking Brand Awareness and managed to increase the category’s Brand Awareness from 23% to 55%.

-Case Two: Adapting campaign globally
+Case Two: Adapting the campaign globally

-The second one involves a Spanish laundry detergent brand with an international portfolio (including in Poland, Hungary, Czech Republic, Italy and Portugal), which wanted to launch its new ad campaign across these countries and make sure it had the same impact in all of them.
-Because all products and ad campaigns were developed in Spain, the brand would have to make sure the message would have a positive impact on brand image, and not confuse consumers in the countries.
+The second one involves a Spanish laundry detergent brand with an international portfolio (including Poland, Hungary, Czech Republic, Italy, and Portugal), which wanted to launch its new ad campaign across these countries and make sure it had the same impact in all of them.
+Because all products and ad campaigns were developed in Spain, the brand would have to make sure the message would have a positive impact on the brand image, and not confuse consumers in the countries.